olafvdk/olafvdk/README.md

 ### ☃️ What Drives Me
 I believe technology should be **humane, ethical, and empowering** —
-a tool to help communities thrive, not just systems run.
+a tool to help communities thrive, empowering growth and supporting potential.
-This career pivot isn’t just a change of tools; it’s an extension of purpose.
+This career pivot isn’t just a change of tools; it’s an extension of purpose and focus.

 ---